slackapi/java-slack-sdk/docs/guides/modals.md

     // omitted ...
 ```

 A `trigger_id` is required to open a modal.
-You can get receive it in payloads sent by user interactions such as slash command invocations, clicking a button.
+You can access it in payloads sent by user interactions such as slash command invocations, clicking a button.
 In Bolt, you can acquire the value by calling `Request.getPayload().getTriggerId()` as it's a part of payloads.
 More easily, it's also possible to get it by `Context.getTriggerId()`.

 ```java
 import com.slack.api.methods.response.views.ViewsOpenResponse;